mblwhoi/drupal_faceted_search/README.txt

    text" and "Nodes per Page" options are ignored when the view is embedded within Faceted Search's results page.

-4. In the Filters section, add the "Faceted Search: In current search results" filter.
-Then select Equals as operator, and Yes as value.
+4. In the Arguments section, add the "Faceted Search: Environment ID" filter.

-5. Optional: In the Sort Criteria section, add the "Faceted Search: Score" field.
-Then select the Descending order.
+   You may then select one of Faceted Search's sort options in the argument's "Option" field.

-6. Save your new view.
+5. Save your new view.

-7. Go to Administer > Site configuration > Faceted search, and select your new view in the "Display style for search results" field.
+6. Go to Administer > Site configuration > Faceted search, choose to edit your faceted search environment, and select your new view in the "Display style" field of the "Results page" section.

-Note: If you provide a Page view, the Faceted Search filter and sort field will be ignored when using the view directly from its URL.

 Support